-Per the CDC, a total of 56,575 West Nile virus (WNV) cases have been reported in the United States from 1999 - 2022 making it the most reported arboviral infection in the country.
-Of the total reported cases, 26,984 have been classified as the severe neuorinvasive form that can lead to significant morbidity and death.
+Per the CDC, a total of 59,141 West Nile virus (WNV) cases have been reported in the US from 1999-2023 making it the most reported arboviral infection in the US.
+Of the total reported cases, 30,422 have been classified as the severe neuorinvasive form that can lead to significant morbidity and death.
 In Nebraska, WNV is considered hyper-endemic with the state reporting cases every summer/fall typically ranking in the top 5 states in reported cases.
-Since WNV was first detected in 2002 in Nebraska, a total of 4,201 cases have been reported statewide ranking fourth overall in the United States.
-Out of the >4,200 Nebraska cases, 923 have been classified as the neuroinvasive form.
-Despite the number of cases reported nationally, very few studies have looked at the economic burden in different states.
+Since WNV was first detected in 2002 in Nebraska, a total of 4,351 cases have been reported statewide ranking fourth overall nationally.
+Out of these cases, >1,000 have been classified as the neuroinvasive form.
+Despite the number of cases reported in the US, very few studies have looked at the economic burden in different states.
 To better estimate the economic burden associated with WNV in Nebraska, the Fellow will conduct a retrospective study to determine long-term costs of patients hospitalized with WNV disease.
 Using hospital discharge data, the Fellow will first identify diagnosed cases of WNV and then use private insurance and Medicaid data to estimate the cost incurred by hospitalized WNV cases within the state.
-Additionally, a representative sample of the hospitalized patients will be contacted for follow-up regarding outpatient medical and home care costs incurred after the initial hospitalization.
+Additionally, a representative sample of the hospitalized patients will be contacted for follow-up regarding outpatient medical, home care costs, lost time of employment and/or long-term disability incurred after the initial hospitalization.
 All costs will be adjusted to current costs using the US Consumer Price Index.